PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description
 The battery capacity is inferred from the profile.
+On V2, inferred capacities below 50 mAh are supported for monitoring only: battery charging remains disabled and charge-current configuration is rejected.

 The profile must provide a valid charger constant-voltage target in `chargeVoltageMv`.
 Accepted range is 3500-4800 mV.